·

 Barceloneta Beach

 No visit to Barcelona is complete without enjoying the city’s stunning coastline.
-Barceloneta Beach, easily accessible from the city center, invites you to relax on golden sands and swim in the azure Mediterranean waters.
+Just a 10-minute walk from the city center, Barceloneta Beach offers a mix of sun, sand, and local culture.

 The beach’s promenade is lined with seafood restaurants, cafes, and vibrant beach bars, creating a lively and refreshing seaside experience.